RoboJackets/robocup-firmware/README.md

 2) Install the necessary software

-There are a few setup scripts in the util directory for installing required packages, setting up udev rules, etc.  See `ubuntu-setup` and `osx-setup` for more info.
+There are a few setup scripts in the util directory for installing required packages, setting up udev rules, etc.  See `ubuntu-setup` and `macos-setup` for more info.
 If you are using WSL, see `wsl-setup` after using `ubuntu-setup`.

 ```
 $ cd robocup-firmware